Chocolate Hills are a must-see destination if you plan to visit Bohol Island in the Philippines.

 WITH A TOUR:

-Alternatively, you can book a Bohol Chocolate Hills Tour which is a full-day tour from Panglao for just $35.
+Alternatively, you can book a Bohol Chocolate Hills Tour which is a full-day tour from Panglao and is a great value for money.

 This tour includes Chocolate Hills, Bilar Man-Made Forest, Loboc River Cruise, Tarsier Sanctuary, and Baclayon Church.